nie-lang/StabStitch/README.md

 ```
 Then, a folder named 'result' will be created automatically to store the stitched videos.

+About the TPS warping function:
+We set two modes to warp frames.
+* 'FAST' mode: It uses F.grid_sample to implement interpolation.
+It's fast but may produce thin black boundaries.
+* 'NORMAL' mode: It uses our implemented interpolation function.
+It's a bit slower but avoid the black boundaries.
+You can change the mode [here]().

 #### Calculate the metrics on the StabStitch-D dataset